simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 And of course, I also fiddled around with `confidence`. :-) But it was painful to have no feedback about what the library exactly detected.
 The results got even worse.

-In the course of my error search I expanded the test so that on every run it first took a partial screenshot (btw, a really cool feature of <a href="https://mihaiparvu.github.io/ScreenCapLibrary/ScreenCapLibrary.html" target="_blank">Screencap Library</a>) of exactly the map region which should be checked.
+In the course of my error search I expanded the test so that on every run it first took a partial screenshot (btw, a really cool feature of [Screencap Library](https://mihaiparvu.github.io/ScreenCapLibrary/ScreenCapLibrary.html)) of exactly the map region which should be checked.

 The following two images obviously seem to be fully identical, even when zooming in: